Communicating Effectively During Change

 Change triggers feelings – fear, uncertainty, hope, curiosity.
 Each of these emotions reveals something about how people experience the situation.
 Effective change communication recognises these inner stories, articulates them clearly and consciously supports them.
 For it is only when emotions are understood and reflected that genuine connection can be forged.

-Dealing with feelings during change does not mean ‘moderating away’ moods.
+Dealing with feelings during change does not mean ‘moderating away’ these moods.
 On the contrary: it means giving them space and accepting them as part of the reality of change.
 This is precisely where the opportunity for a powerful change story arises.
 It connects what people feel with the direction in which the organisation wants to develop.

 Where communication answers these questions and embeds emotions within a shared narrative, a transformation emerges that is not only understood but actively supported.
 Change becomes a shared story – rather than an individual burden.